 Tia Dalma: Then it helps.

-- The Nine Pieces of Eight.
+- The Nine Pieces of Eight in At World's End.
 The Pirate Lords were, to a man, skint broke.

 Pintel: "Those are nine pieces of junk!"

 - Bootstrap's grungy knife as well.
 It seems an odd gift, but Bootstrap gives it to Will as if he knows he will need it and may never see him again.
 Will assumes he needs it to stab the heart.
 Ironic in hindsight.

 - In Pirates of the Caribbean: Dead Man's Chest, Tia Dalma gives Jack a jar of dirt.
 This isn't surprising, since the Pirates films seem to be influenced by LucasArts' Adventure Game series Monkey Island, which plays this trope.note

 - The everyday items in Paycheck.
 Rare film example of a plot setup involving the character collecting otherwise useless everyday items, justified in that the character knew exactly what was going to happen in the future and when.
 Although why such a security-conscious company would allow him, with their knowledge, to take a key card with him is anybody's guess.

 - In the Ewok Adventure TV movie, Mace is given a seemingly useless rock by Chief Chirpa.
 He discards it, but Wicket picks it up and gives it back to him, to Mace's dismay.
 Later when the group is trying to find the entrance to the Gorax's cave, Mace tries to use his blaster to make an opening, but it fails to destroy the rock.
 However, when he breaks open the little innocuous rock given to him by Chief Chirpa, a little arrowhead falls out and zips under a nearby boulder, which is revealed to be a secret entrance to the cave.